arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 When a service is being overloaded, interacting with it more may only worsen its overloaded state.
 Especially when combined with retry mechanisms such as [`Schedule`](../retry-and-repeat/), in some cases simply using a back-off retry policy might not be sufficient during peak traffics.
-To allow such overloaded resources from overloading, a **circuit breaker** protects the service by failing fast.
+To prevent such overloaded resources from overloading, a **circuit breaker** protects the service by failing fast.
 This helps us achieve stability, and prevents cascading failures in distributed systems.